25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Sami Culture in Tromso

-The Sami people make up anywhere from 37,000-60,000 people in Norway and they are underrepresented and have historically been discriminated against.
+The Sami people make up anywhere from 37,000-60,000 people in Norway and they are underrepresented and have historically been discriminated against (it is ongoing).

 Norway is ‘trying’ to progress and give a voice to the Sami but after years of ‘Norwegianization’, the lifestyles, language, and other aspects have become endangered or somewhat extinct.

-While I don’t really know too much myself (shamefully- especially as someone who lived in Norway for so long), I am starting to take an interest in learning more when I am in northern Norway, Sweden, and Finland.
+While I don’t really know too much myself (shamefully- especially as someone who lived in Norway for so long and now resides in Finnish Lapland), I am starting to take an interest in learning more when I am in Northern Norway, Sweden, and Finland.

 If you want to explore more of Norway to learn more about Sami culture and lifestyle, I recommend you head to Karasjok and Kautokeino.